chinthakat/trading_bot_model5/docs/trade-analysis-outputs.md

 # Trade Trace Analysis - Output Files Summary

+> Column reference for the CSVs that `TRADE_ANALYSIS/trade_trace_analyzer.py`
+> writes.
+Run the commands below from inside `TRADE_ANALYSIS/`.
+None of the
+> output files are tracked in git.

 ## Overview
 The trade trace analyzer now generates **two CSV output files** for comprehensive trade analysis: